Martin Hodgson provides an update on CQC inspections, including information on the new IPC inspections.

 How to prevent transmission of blood-borne viruses in the workplace.

 Suzanne Averill explains how effective infection control can help prevent the spread of norovirus.

 Clinical waste management is a complex and fast-changing area.
 Martin Hodgson explains how to make sure your procedures meet the regulations.

 Service user participation has improved in recent years but those with cognitive and communication impairments are still often overlooked.
 Fiona Wood explains how to improve your practice in this essential…

 Sharps can cause serious injury and infection if not managed correctly.
 Suzanne Averill explains how you can reduce the risk of accidents.

 Find out how to reduce the risk of MRSA and C. difficile infection in your care setting.

 Find out how to control an outbreak of infection at your care setting.

-The latest content online for March 2019 for Expert Care Manager is full of practical guidance and ready-made toolkits.
+The latest content online for August 2019 for Expert Care Manager is full of practical guidance and ready-made tools:

-The latest content online for February 2019 for Expert Care Manager is full of practical guidance and ready-made toolkits.
+The latest content online for June 2019 for Expert Care Manager is full of practical guidance and ready-made tools: